-ABAC Title IX Deputy Coordinators for students: Bernice Hughes, Dean of Students at 229-391-5129 or bhughes@abc.edu and Alan Kramer, Athletic Director/Assistant Dean of Students at 229-391-4928 or akramer@abac.edu.
-Students and employees are encouraged to report issues involving inappropriate conduct/harassment/ discrimination based upon protected factors.
-Sexual assault and sexual violence should be immediately reported to the ABAC Police Department at 229-391-5660 or if off campus call 911.
+ABAC Title IX Deputy Coordinators for students are Bernice Hughes, Dean of Students at 229-391-5129 or bhughes@abc.edu; and Alan Kramer, Athletic Director/Assistant Dean of Students at 229-391-4928 or akramer@abac.edu.
+Students and employees are encouraged to report issues involving inappropriate conduct/harassment/discrimination based upon protected factors.
+Sexual assault and sexual violence should be reported immediately to the ABAC Police Department at 229-391-5660 or if off campus call 911.

-For confidential counseling and assistance: Contact Dr. Maggie Martin, at 229-391-5135, mmartin@abac.edu or Shubha Chatterjee at 229-391-5135 or schatterjee@abac.edu.
+For confidential counseling and assistance contact Dr. Maggie Martin at 229-391-5135 or email mmartin@abac.edu; or Shubha Chatterjee at 229-391-5135 or email schatterjee@abac.edu; or any ABAC Health Clinic employee.

-Responsible employees have an obligation to report issues regardless of whether information is witnessed firsthand, second hand, or rumored whether confirmed or not.
-Responsible employees include: All ABAC Managers/Deans, Department Heads, Community Assistants (CA's), school and department administrative assistants, and ABAC Health Clinic employees.
+Responsible employees have an obligation to report issues regardless of whether information is witnessed firsthand, secondhand, or rumored-whether confirmed or not.
+Responsible employees include all ABAC Managers/Deans, Department Heads, faculty, Community Assistants (CA's), and school and department administrative assistants.

 ABAC also prohibits discrimination on the basis of disability in its programs and activities, including admissions, employment, treatment, and access.
-The following person has been designated to handle inquiries or assistance - Dr. Maggie Martin, Director of Student Development and Counseling at 229-391-5135 or mmartin@abac.edu.
+The following person has been designated to handle inquiries or assistance: Dr. Maggie Martin, Director of Student Development and Counseling at 229-391-5135 or mmartin@abac.edu.